 The history of the BMW Station Wagon

 So obviously, there is an appeal not only to BMW vehicles as a whole but to the station wagon in particular.
 And if you have been paying any attention, you may have noticed that car enthusiasts in the US are crying out loud for the BMW wagon to hit our market as well.
-On that note, if you are interested in purchasing a vehicle of that make, be sure to check out our article on why you should ship your BMW.
-But let us dive deeper into the whole station wagon craze.

 Depending on which series we go with (3 or 5) there are a lot of things to consider.
 For the purposes of this post, we will focus on the more affordable Series 3, as the latter is unlikely to hit car dealerships here in the States anyway.